idg10/reactive/Rx.NET/Documentation/adr/0001-multi-platform-packaging.md

 ### The problems that any new solution has to solve

 To be able to evaluate potential design changes, we need to understand the problems that any solution must solve.
 There are the original two problems that motivated the current design, and the newer problems that only occurred with more recent frameworks.
+And there is also a backwards compatibility constraint.

-1. Host applications with a plug-in model getting into a state where plug-ins disagree about which `System.Reactive.dll` is loaded
+1. Host applications with a plug-in model getting into a state where plug-ins disagree about which `System.Reactive.dll` is loaded for a particular version of Rx (i.e., when there are multiple candidate targets)
 2. Incompatible mixes of version numbers of Rx components
 3. Applications getting WPF and Windows Forms dependencies even though they use neither of these frameworks.
+4. Components that have a dependency on Rx 5.0 or 6.0 running in an application that upgrades that to Rx 7.0 (they must not be broken by this upgrade).

 It's worth re-iterating that 1 is a non-issue on .NET 6.0+ hosts.
 Applications hosting plug-ins on those runtimes will use `AssemblyLoadContext`, enabling each plug-in to make its own decisions about which components.
 If plug-ins make conflicting decisions, it doesn't matter, because `AssemblyLoadContext` is designed to allow that.